 The standard intranet approach with static content and news sourced only from the voice of leadership now seems antiquated, and it pales in comparison to the seamless digital experiences that employees expect from their favorite brands.
 To avoid content overload and a mishmash of incompatible systems that make basic tasks a total time-sink, your intranet strategy and design must be forward-thinking, resonate with employees, and simplify the communication experience.

 Employees seek career development tools, company culture activities, peer connections, support from leadership and ease with completing tasks.
-Companies, in turn, desire employee efficiency, engagement, and high retention (the same thing they want from customers!).
+Companies, in turn, desire employee engagement, efficiency, and high retention (the same thing they want from customers!).
 We recently completed an intranet strategy and redesign for a tech client, so we’ve seen firsthand how companies can benefit from designing their internal digital tools like their external customer platforms.
 Providing a centralized, non-hierarchical approach to communication that reflects company culture can pivot your intranet from a document repository to an engaging employee experience.

 How can your intranet strategy improve efficiency, engagement, and retention?